NCAR/xdev/campaigns/workflows.md

 5. **Publication**: Produce images and/or papers from the computed artifacts

-Implied by this process is the existence of a **Platform** for the user upon which each step in the above process is conducted.
-*It is not necessary that the same platform be used for each step.*
-In fact, multiple platforms *could* be used in a single step (e.g., during the *Search & Discovery* phase, the scientist might use a combination of web searching to find the larger dataset or collection, and then move to a Jupyter Notebook to make queries of the larger dataset to produce subsets).
+Implied by this process is the existence of a **Platform** for the user upon which each step in the above process is conducted.  *It is not necessary that the same platform be used for each step.*  In fact, multiple platforms *could* be used in a single step.
+For example, during the *Search & Discovery* phase, the scientist might use a combination of web searching to find the larger dataset or collection, and then move to a Jupyter Notebook to make queries of the larger dataset to produce subsets).
 It is not critical that a *single platform* be emphasized or prioritized, but making it easier and more productive for the scientist is critical.
 That could mean reducing the number of platforms the scientist must use, but it could also mean making multiple platforms inter-operate better.

-Throughout this process, there are many tools in the Pangeo ecosystem that can be used to improve the scientist's UX.
-Some thoughts on these different phases and aspects of the process follow.
+It is extremely important to understand that this process, as described above, is just conceptual.
+No scientist simply moves through this process *in order* nor in a *single pass*.
+That is, scientists that perform actual analysis many times jump forward and back in the process.
+For example, a scientist may jump forward from the *Ingestion* phase to the *Check-point* phase before doing any actual *Analysis*.
+Or, a scientist may jump back to the *Search & Discovery* phase to find another dataset to compare with one they originally started analyzing.
+A scientist might also *iterate* on their analysis, effectively making this process *cyclic*.
+For example, a scientist might *publish* their Notebook with the expectation that their Notebook can be found during the *Search & Discovery* phase.

+## Current State

+Many aspects of the above process have solutions already in the Pangeo ecosystem.
+However, many other aspects of the above process dot not have solutions, or have solutions that don't intergrate together, or are simply imperfect.
+We will discuss aspects of each element in the above process in greater detail below.

+### Platform

+#### Current State & Limitations

+- Deployments of the **Platform** for multiple users consist of a JupyterHub that authenticates and spawns single-user JupyterLab instances.
+- The JupyterHub can provide system-wide kernel environments or user-specific custom kernels (via the `nb_conda_kernel`+`ipykernel` JupyterLab extensions) for use in a user's Notebook.
+- Notebooks are saved in the user's personal storage space, or wherever they can access from their *home* directories (or the directory JupyterLab is launched from)
+- On NCAR's HPC system, JupyterLab sessions are spawned on HPC compute nodes.
+- Notebooks with their kernel/environment can be shared via Binder, which requires a BinderHub service running "near" the JupyterHub service
+- Local data (or data available from the JupyterLab session) cannot easily be "discovered"
+- User-created Notebooks cannot easily be discovered
+- Sharing Binders (i.e., "Binderized" Notebooks) entails containerization

+#### Future State & Problems to Solve

+- One NCAR's HPC, can JupyterLab sessions be placed on the login nodes?
+- Can feedback from the system can be fed to the JupyterLab session running (e.g., system is going down, you have exceeded resource limitations, etc.)?
+- What's the best way of publishing and sharing Notebooks?
+- What's the best way of sharing environments/kernels *with* the Notebooks?
+- How can we make published Notebooks easily *discoverable*?
+- How can we easily re-use Notebook content (code or generated data) in other Notebooks?

 ### Search & Discovery (S&E)